 Follow-up started the day of the inclusion for 12 months.
 Thromboembolic events were defined as stroke or transient ischaemic attack (TIA) and peripheral artery embolism.
 All strokes were evaluated by computed tomographic (CT) scan or magnetic resonance imaging (MRI), according to the neurologist criteria.
 Major bleeding events were assessed according to the 2005 International Society of Thrombosis criteria (18): bleeding in a critical anatomical site (intracranial, intraspinal, intraocular, retroperitoneal, intraarticular, pericardial or intramuscular with compartment syndrome) and/or bleeding causing a fall in Hb ≥20 g/L, or transfusion of ≥2 units of packed red blood cells.
 We also recorded all-cause mortality and cardiovascular mortality, with the latter defined if it was secondary to a cardiovascular event (acute coronary syndrome, heart failure, lethal arrhythmia or sudden death, artery aneurysm rupture or stroke).
 Major adverse cardiovascular event (MACE) was defined as the composite of ischaemic stroke, myocardial infarction and cardiovascular mortality.
-To guarantee the quality of the FANTASIIA registry, an STAexternal event assignment committee was formed to evaluate all adverse events.
+To guarantee the quality of the FANTASIIA registry, an external event assignment committee was formed to evaluate all adverse events.

 Statistical Analyses